vizia/vizia-book/src/quickstart/model_data.md

 ## Building the model into the tree

-To use a model, an instance of the data must be built into the appplication with the `build()` method:
+To use a model, an instance of the data must be built into the application with the `build()` method:

 ```rust
 use vizia::prelude::*;